-- One other factor to consider in the purchase of a home is all of the things you would eventually buy to complement the place.
+- One other factor to consider in the purchase of a home is all the things you would eventually buy to complement the place.
 Furniture, appliances, wall decorations — they and more add up to money committed strictly to being able to live in your house.

 It might seem, after all of this, that anybody who buys a house has made the mistake of a lifetime.
+Not so.

 For those who fit the previously discussed profile of an ideal home buyer, there are overwhelming advantages.